Baked Mediterranean Fish

 - Preheat oven to 400 degrees.
 Cut 4 large squares of parchment paper.

 - In a skillet over medium heat, add 1 Tablespoon oil.
-Add the garlic, tomatoes, olives and capers.
+Add the garlic, tomatoes, olives, and capers.

-- Saute for 3 minutes, or until the ingredients begin to soften.
+- Sauté for 3 minutes, or until the ingredients begin to soften.
 Season with salt and pepper and set aside.

 - Wrap each parcel by folding the sides together and creating a tent, ensuring there are no gaps as you fold the paper together.